Return to Work

 Any trainee who has had a period of more than three months away from work can be considered for support on return to training.
 Many returners have concerns regarding their clinical competence, current knowledge and colleagues’ perceptions when returning to training Additionally, many returners experience a lack of confidence after taking time out Putting in place a comprehensive returning to training plan and talking to others who have been through the process can alleviate these worries.

-HEE outline the following periods associated with time out of work, where you should speak to your Educational Supervisor and / or TPD to get the support you need
+HEE outline the following periods associated with time out of work, where you should speak to your Educational Supervisor and / or TPD to get the support you need:

 • Pre-absence period (if absence is planned eg parental leave or research)